gonka-ai/gonka/README.md

 `<VLLM_VERSION>` is the version of the vLLM's fork image. *It should be aligned with the original vLLM version.*

+Current vLLM version is `0.5.0.post1`.
+Current latest version of vLLM's fork can be found in `productscience/dev` branch.

 ### Build the Proof of Work image

 ```bash